 Applications for the most current cohort are no longer being accepted.
 The next application deadline will be posted soon.
 For planning purposes, assume an April 1, 2024 deadline and check this webpage for updates.
 A cohort begins regularly meeting late Spring, early Summer and meets through the summer and early fall.
 The details of date, time, and location of meetings is determined collaboratively by the cohort and co-facilitators.Members of the cohort may be recommended to attend the Holy Orders Discernment Retreat with the Commission on Ministry in the fall.

 Make them, O Lord, modest and humble, strong and constant, to observe the discipline of Christ.
 Let their life and teaching so reflect your commandments, that through them many may come to know you and love you.From the Prayer of Consecration, Ordination of a Deacon, Book of Common Prayer (p.
 545)

 All those interested in discernment for holy orders should first be in conversation with their local priest (or church warden in the absence of a priest).
-Anyone interested in exploring ordination must have been a member of a worshiping community in ECCT for at least a year.
+Anyone interested in exploring ordination must have been a member of a worshiping community in The Episcopal Church in Connecticut for at least a year.
 Following conversations with the local clergy person, someone in discernment should be in touch with the Dean of Formation (email@example.com) before submitting an application.
 General information about the ordination process can be found by reviewing the relevant Canons (Title III).